Transferring Credit From Another College

 - Work with your institution’s records office to have official transcripts sent directly to SMC, either by U.S. Mail sent ATTN: Records or by electronic delivery to firstname.lastname@example.org (preferred).
 Electronic transcripts must come from the transfer institution.
 Hand-delivered transcripts will only be accepted if the seal on the envelope holding the transcript has not been broken.

 - After we receive your official transcript, we will evaluate the coursework.
-It can take up to three weeks to evaluate your official transcripts.
+Please note that it can take up to three weeks to evaluate your official transcripts.
 Once your course work is evaluated, it will be available to view through your Student Dashboard in Wired.

-- You must have submitted an application for admission to SMC within the last two years or have attended SMC in the last two years and as a credential-seeking student (degree or certificate-seeking student).
+- You must have applied for admission to SMC within the last two years or have attended SMC in the last two years as a credential-seeking student (degree or certificate-seeking student).